saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium.md

 You can not have a test without an assertion.
 Each test should have something specific it is validating and have at least one explicit line of code to ensure that this functionality is working as intended.
-What makes a test successful and how to evaluate success requires domain knowledge and can be more art than science.
+What makes a test successful and how to evaluate success requires dodocs-1.1 knowledge and can be more art than science.

 <Tabs
   groupId="lang-ex"